-There are no scheduled ancient monuments within 300m of the proposed development.
-Three listed buildings lie within 300m of the proposed development, which lie approximately 260m to the south east.
+Recorded Within the regional Historic Environment Record, PRN35061 is the site of a barrage balloon.
+The location is recorded as SM9734004360.
+This lies within the proposed development area although it is unclear whether any significant remains are actually present within the field or not.
+The HER record is ambiguous and nothing could be seen during a field visit to the location.
+There are no scheduled ancient monuments within 300m of the proposed development, which lie approximately 260m to the south east.
 The site lies within the Pembroke Dock Registered Historic Landscape.
-It also lies within the Countryside Council for Wales Pembroke Dock Historic Landscape Aspect Area and the Countryside Council for Wales Post Industrial Urban Settlements Cultural Landscape Area.
+It also lies within the Countryside Council for Wales Post Industrial Urban Settlements Cultural Landscape Area.

-No known archaeological sites or other historic assets will be directly affected by the proposed development.
+No significant known archaeological sites or other historic assets will be directly affected by the proposed development.
 The proposal will therefore have no physical impact on any known archaeological sites.
 It is considered that the visual impact of the proposed development on the wider historic environment and on individual historical assets will be minimal.